ExaWorks/job-api-spec/specification.md

 ## State Consistency

-Perhaps less relevant for Layer 0, but when dealing with concurrent systems ordering of events on one system cannot be guaranteed on another.
+Perhaps less relevant for Layer 0, but when dealing with concurrent systems, ordering of events on one system cannot be guaranteed on another.
 For example, an application on System 1 can, in quick succession, open a TCP connection to System 2 and transmit, on each connection, the messages "A" and "B", respectively.
-If System 2 does not serialize connection handling (i.e. it uses separate threads for each connection), it is entirely possible that some user code that monitors messages on System 2 receives the message "B" before "A".
+If System 2 does not serialize connection handling (i.e., it uses separate threads for each connection), it is entirely possible that some user code that monitors messages on System 2 receives the message "B" before "A".
 In terms of jobs, this may make it appear as if seemingly impossible things are happening,